neha-2802/Password-Generator/README.md

 # Password-Generator
 This Python script generates a random password based on user-defined lengths for alphabets, numbers, and special characters, shuffling them for enhanced security.
+This Python script generates a random password based on user input.
+The user specifies the desired length of the password, along with the number of alphabets, numbers, and special characters.
+The script then randomly selects characters from predefined lists of alphabets, numbers, and special characters, and combines them to form the password.
+Finally, it shuffles the characters to ensure randomness and prints the generated password.